Microsoft Excel Definition

 Excel is used extensively in finance and accounting functions.
 In fact, many organizations run their entire budgeting, forecasting, and accounting functions entirely out of Excel spreadsheets.

 While Excel is defined as a “data” management tool, the data that is most commonly managed is financial.
 At CFI, we would define Excel as the ultimate financial software.
-While there are other pieces of financial software that are certainly tailored toward performing specific tasks, the strongest point about Excel is its robustness and openness.
+While there are other pieces of financial software that are tailored toward performing specific tasks, the strongest point about Excel is its robustness and openness.
 Excel models are as powerful as the analyst wishes them to be.

 Thank you for reading CFI’s Excel Definition article.
 As we define it, Excel is one of the most powerful accounting and finance tools with the most widespread use.
-To keep learning and developing your career, these additional resources will be helpful:
+To keep learning and developing your career, these additional CFI resources will be helpful: